 Assessments are designed to provide learners with opportunities to demonstrate they have attained the required skills and knowledge using a range of practically based activities and tasks, as required by recognised standards.

-- BSB31115 Certificate III in Business Administration or relevant work experience
+- BSB31115 Certificate III in Business Administration (Medical ) or

 - VCE (ATAR) or equivalent